LucasHiago/LucasHiago/README.md

 - In Asteroth you can travel with your ship
 - In Asteroth you can be whatever you want

+## In Asteroth map is gold
+- you need cartographer
+- cartographer is a class (an explorer | an adventurer)

 [Complex concepts](https://www.figma.com/file/E8NUrxF0Zewbh1yjEjK4TQ/Asteroth-Concept?type=design&node-id=0-1&mode=design&t=xVspUdKty8xuAWqE-0)